dabit3/production-ready-vue-authentication/README.md

 # Production-ready Vue Authentication

-## Part 1 - Using the AWS Amplify Vue Component
+## Part 2 - Vue Authentication with Custom Auth Flow

-> For part 2 (custom authentication), check out the part2 branch
+> For part 1 (custom authentication), check out the part1 branch

 How to implement a real user authentication flow in Vue with Vue Router & AWS Amplify.